 With the years, I laid the foundation to become a private banker, my actual profession for soon twenty years now, but the passion for this music and music in general always acted as a faithful companion throughout the years.
 Singing regularly was not only a joy but also a necessity for me.
 I moved from Frankfurt to the Swiss mountains, then to Boston, and eventually to Zurich, my adopted home today.
 The great classics from the roaring 20’s onwards were always in my suitcase and they did not only fulfill me with joy but they also provided me with comfort and strength.

 Producing a record of my own had been a dream for most part of my life, but it required age, courage, and resources.
-Only by 2014, I came around to produce my first album “The Essential”, a selection of fifteen classics from the “Great American Songbook” with the exception of one charming German song, which I partially chose to pay tribute to my roots.
+Only by 2014, I came around to produce my first album “The Essential”, a selection of fifteen classics from the “Great American Songbook” except for one charming German song, which I partially chose to pay tribute to my roots.